Journaling methods and techniques, with tips to get started and stay driven, plus inspiration to help you commit to a regular journaling practice.

 The scrapbooking aesthetic is really impactful and highly creative, without necessarily requiring a lot of skill.
 A lot of these journals tend to be filled with cut outs, ticket stubs, and the like with minimal writing or drawing.

 Plus of course they look amazing, like a vision board of your hopes, dreams, and achievements!
+This style of journaling is truly beautiful.

 13. Doodling and Illustrations